-- 170 Whenever the commissioner determines that the inoculation of or administration to the general public, or a subset of the general public, of any antitoxin, serum, vaccine or other 171 analogous product is essential in the interest of the public health and that an emergency exists by 172 173 reason of a shortage or threatened shortage of such product, the department may purchase, produce, take immediate possession from any source, and distribute such product under such 174 conditions and restrictions as it may prescribe; and while such shortage exists, as determined by 175 the commissioner, the commissioner may establish by written order or orders, rules and priorities 176 for the distribution and use of any such product within the commonwealth.
-Whoever violates 177 any provision of any such order shall be punished by a fine of not less than \$50 nor more than 178 - 179 \$200 or by imprisonment for not more than 6 months, or both. - SECTION 5.
-Said chapter 111, as so appearing, is hereby amended by striking out section 6 andinserting in place thereof the following section:- - (a) The department shall have the power to define, and shall from time to time define, 182 what diseases shall be deemed to be dangerous to the public health, and shall make 183 such rules and regulations consistent with law for the control and prevention of such 184 diseases, injuries, health conditions, and threats to health as it deems advisable for the 185 protection of the public health.
-The department shall also have the power to define, 186 and shall from time to time so define, what diseases, injuries, health conditions, and 187 threats to health shall be included within the term venereal diseases in the provisions 188 of the laws relative to public health.
-189 - 190 (b) The department shall have the power to specify, and shall from time to time specify, the responsibilities of health care providers, medical examiners, and others to report, to 191 the department or to a local public health authority, diseases, injuries, health conditions, 192 and threats to health specified by the department.
-For purposes of this section, "health 193 care provider" shall include out-of-state medical laboratories, provided that such 194 laboratories have agreed to the reporting requirements of this commonwealth.
-The 195 196 department shall have the power to specify, and shall from time to time specify, the responsibilities of local public health authorities to report diseases, injuries, health 197 conditions, and threats to health to the department.
-The department may specify the 198 responsibilities of pharmacists to report to the department unusual or increased 199 prescription rates, unusual types of prescriptions, or unusual trends in pharmacy visits 200 that may indicate a threat to public health.
-Nothing in this section shall preempt the 201 authority of a local public health authority to require direct reporting of diseases, injuries, health conditions, and threats to health to the local public health authority.
+Whenever the commissioner determines that the inoculation of or administration to the general public, or a subset of the general public, of any antitoxin, serum, vaccine or other analogous product is essential in the interest of the public health and that an emergency exists by reason of a shortage or threatened shortage of such product, the department may purchase, produce, take immediate possession from any source, and distribute such product under such conditions and restrictions as it may prescribe; and while such shortage exists, as determined by the commissioner, the commissioner may establish by written order or orders, rules and priorities for the distribution and use of any such product within the commonwealth.
+Whoever violates any provision of any such order shall be punished by a fine of not less than fifty dollars nor more than two hundred dollars or by imprisonment for not more than six months, or both.

+SECTION 7.
+Section 6 of said chapter 111, as so appearing, is hereby amended by denoting the language thereof as subsection (a), and by inserting, after the word "diseases" in lines 2 and 4 the following words:-, injuries, health conditions, and threats to health department or to a local public health authority, diseases, injuries, health conditions, and threats to health specified by the department.
+For purposes of this section, "health care provider" shall include out-of-state medical laboratories, provided that such laboratories have agreed to the reporting requirements of this commonwealth.
+The department shall have the power to specify, and shall from time to time specify, the responsibilities of local public health authorities to report diseases, injuries, health conditions, and threats to health to the department.
+The Department may specify the responsibilities of pharmacists to report to the department unusual or increased prescription rates, unusual types of prescriptions, or unusual trends in pharmacy visits that may indicate a threat to public health.
+Nothing in this section shall preempt the authority of a local public health authority to require direct reporting of diseases, injuries, health conditions, and threats to health to the local public health authority.